awgrover/xod_lib/NODES.md

 > **tick : pulse**

 # awg/util/log-data
-Output the DATA on the console-log, possibly followed by a space, BUT without end-of-line.
+Output the DATA on the console-log, possibly followed by a space.
+End-of-line is optional.
 So you can output more than 1 thing per line.
 ## Inputs
 > **data : string**